BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Tool description and Modeling pipeline

 \subsubsection{Simplified mask}

-A label mask (skin, skull, and brain) is produced using the preprocessed output data via \texttt{headreco} or \texttt{charm}, generated with a resolution based on frequency and PPW.
-The segmentation is then reprocessed to produce a Gaussian-filtered isosurface, voxelized, and median-filtered at a higher resolution (0.75 PPW).
-The raw 3D mask is oriented with the z direction aligned to the ultrasound transducer's acoustic axis.
-The data is saved in Niftii format to preserve spatial registration in T1w space.
+A label mask (skin, skull, and brain) with a resolution based on the frequency and PPW is produced using the preprocessed output data via \texttt{headreco} or \texttt{charm}.
+The preprocessed outputs are used to generate a Gaussian-filtered isosurface, voxelized, and median-filtered at a higher resolution (0.75 PPW).
+The raw 3D label mask is oriented with the $z$ direction aligned to the ultrasound transducer's acoustic axis.
+The data is saved in NifTIi format to preserve spatial registration in T1w space.
 The skull bone is split into 3 layers, a medium of cortical (10\%), trabecular (80\%), and cortical (10\%) distribution.
 Table \ref{tableMaterial} shows material properties for homogenized conditions.